BitWeb/java-core-lib/README.md

 By default logs are written to logger (which should be sent to Graylog).
 Should you wish to store logs to separate storage solution, you can override behaviour by defining a bean that implements `ee.bitweb.core.audit.writers.AuditLogWriteAdapter` interface.

+#### CAUTION
+Given feature can produce alot of data in logs, please be considerate.
+Consider separating these logs to separate log storage with low retention.
+Enable this feature for environments that really need it.

 ### AMQP Support ####
 ###### Since 2.4.0
 AMQP features autoconfiguration is introduced.
 Autoconfiguration can be enabled with property `ee.bitweb.core.amqp.auto-configuration=true`.